 There are a number of ways you can reuse or recycle your household items:

-- York Freecycle - this group is open to all residents of York who want to offer an item for free rather than throw it away
+- York Freecycle - offer an item for free rather than throw it away

-- British Heart Foundation - collects furniture and electrical items for free
+- British Heart Foundation - collect furniture and electrical items free of charge